profsmith89/ctps/_sources/chap17.md

 This is our first problem to be solved, and it has three pieces:

-1. building a computational model that considers the features of a home and uses those features to predict a selling price;
+1. building a computational model that considers a home's features and uses them to predict a selling price;
 2. tuning the model to produce good predictions; and
 3. using the tuned model to predict the prices of previously unseen homes in a business setting.